 3. An affordable career path

 Unlike franchise businesses that require an upfront investment of hundreds of thousands of dollars, WIN is affordable.
-Franchisees need liquid capital of $20,000 and net worth of $30,000.
+Franchisees need liquid capital of $20,000 and a net worth of $30,000.
 The total investment is between $32,900 and $53,500.

 WIN offers in-house financing for qualified franchisees.
 Military veterans can qualify for substantially reduced franchise fees under the WIN for America program.
 WIN for America offers Gold and Silver level awards, which reduce the franchise fee by 50% and 25%, respectively.